rawmodel/framework/README.md

 ## API

 This package consists of two core classes:
-* `Document` represents a data object with fields.
+* `Document` represents strongly-typed data object with fields.
 * `Field` represents a document property.

 This package uses [*typeable.js*](https://github.com/xpepermint/typeablejs) for data type casting.
 Many common data types and array types are supported, but we can also use custom types.
 Please check package's website for a list of supported types and further information.

 Validation is handled by [*validatable.js*](https://github.com/xpepermint/validatablejs).
 The package provides many built-in validators, allows adding custom validators and overriding existing ones.
-When a document is created all validator methods share document's context thus we can write context-aware checks.
+When a document is created all validators share field's context thus we can write context-aware checks.
 Please see package's website for details.

 ### Document